 Matcha Ado About Cocoa Matcha

 Does it really taste like chocolate?
 ABSOLUTELY!
 But not only that, you’ll also benefit from the super nutrients in the matcha and the cocoa.
 Yes, cocoa powder is also incredibly healthy for you when it’s in its basic powder form, absent of all the sugars and sweeteners you find in chocolate bars.
 Now, let’s delve into why cocoa powder is so great and why we have added it into our matcha (it’s not just for the taste!).
-If you’re not caught up on incredible benefits of pure matcha, check out this blog
+If you’re not caught up on incredible benefits of pure matcha, check out this post

 I’m sure you don’t need a lesson on what cocoa tastes like given that it’s the essential ingredient in chocolate, but let’s start with a little more about how it’s made.
 Cocoa trees produce large cocoa pods which contain around 20 to 30 seeds sitting in a sweet white pulp – these are the cocoa beans.
 It takes a whole year’s crop from one tree to make half a kilo of cocoa.
 When harvested, the ripe pods are cut open and the beans are taken out, fermented, dried, cleaned and roasted.
 They’re then cracked, the nibs are grounded, and dried again, and then grounded into the powder.
 Phew!
 I’m exhausted just writing about it.